BG3-Community-Library-Team/bg3-community/Tutorials/Classes/Subclass_Creation_For_An_Existing_Class.md

 ...
 ```

-Nothing too wild here if you already have followed my class creation guide.
-You can note that I used the Paladin UUID for the ParentGuid and made sure to add the corresponding new uuids for the subclasses uuid and its progressiontable, as well as new handles.
-I mostly include this part in the guid so you can see that even though we are modifying the Paladin class, we don't need to port over the entire Paladin entry.
+The most important thing here is that I used the Paladin UUID for the ParentGuid and made sure to add the corresponding new uuids for the subclasses uuid and its progressiontable, as well as new handles.
+I mostly included this part in the guide so you can see that even though we are modifying the Paladin class, we don't need to port over the entire Paladin entry.
 We only bring over to our mod whatever is new (this subclass entry) and whatever we intend to alter (which you will see in Progressions below).

 ## Progressions.lsx
-As I'm sure you recall, progressions are essentially whatever our class (or subclass) gets on Character Creation and level ups.
+Progressions are essentially whatever our class (or subclass) gets on Character Creation and level ups.
 Remember how I said we didn't need to add the node for the Paladin in ClassDescriptions.lsx?
 I said the reason was because we aren't changing anything in that entry, i.e. nothing in the node refers to subclasses for the class.
 However, progression entries do refer to subclasses, specifically at the levels the class gets the subclass option.
-Lets look at the base Paladin progression, specifically the level 1 progression (CC) since thats when the class chooses subclasses.
+Lets look at the base level 1 progression (CC) for the Paladin since thats when the paladin class chooses subclasses.
 ```
 ...
 <node id="Progression">